AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 ### 2.1 Network setup for AIBox

 #### 2.1.1 Connect your AIBox with PC via Wi-Fi
 At your PC side, please connect to a Wi-Fi network, named as altek_edgebox**** (**** is the last 4 characters of the device’s Wi-Fi MAC address, e.g. altek_edgebox9613).
 Then, you can follow step 1.1 or 1.2 to redirect AIBox network to Wi-Fi AP or Ethernet router.
+Password of AIBox AP is "12345678"

 ![](./images/Pc_network.png)